 To prevent damage to sinuses, bones, and joints

-If you have a tooth that is causing pain or discomfort, we will discuss whether there are other options besides extraction.
+If you have a tooth that is causing pain or discomfort, our Northridge dentist will discuss whether there are other options besides extraction.
 You must understand all of your treatment options before deciding on any treatment plan.
 Your dentist will be happy to help with this process.

 If you are going to have a tooth extracted, you must prepare your mouth.
 Brushing and flossing the teeth regularly can help reduce the risk of infections in the gums or other parts of the mouth.
 You should also avoid smoking and drinking alcohol for at least 24 hours before having an extraction.